History of France–United Kingdom relations: Ireland 1798

 In 1798, French forces invaded Ireland to assist the United Irishmen who had launched a rebellion.
 Although the French joined by thousands of rebels, they were defeated by British and Irish loyalist forces.
 The fear of further attempts to create a French satellite in Ireland led to the Act of Union, merging the Kingdom of Great Britain and Kingdom of Ireland to create the United Kingdom in 1801.
 Ireland now lost its last vestiges of independence.

+Louisiana Purchase and the Haitian Revolution

+Napoleon sold the vast Louisiana Territory from France to the United States in April 1803 after failing to crush the slave rebellion in Saint-Domingue, he abandoned his dreams of a North American empire and sought funds to fight Great Britain, following the capture of Toussaint Louverture by French forces in 1802 and died in a cold French prison in April 1803.
+Recognizing Britain's naval blockade against France, Haitian leaders strategically negotiated for British arms, supplies, and naval support to isolate the French forces.
+Jean-Jacques Dessalines and Henri Christophe had successfully negotiated a strategic alliance with the British Empire to decisively defeat Napoleon’s forces during the final stages of the Haitian Revolution.
+On 18 November 1803, Dessalines led the revolutionary army to a decisive, final victory at the Battle of Vertières over the French, forcing Rochambeau to surrender.
+On New Year's Day 1804, Saint-Domingue declared its independence from France and renamed Haiti, the world's very first independent black nation in the Caribbean and Latin America as well as the second oldest independent country in the Americas after the United States.

 War resumes, 1803–1815

 After he had triumphed on the European continent against the other major European powers, Napoleon contemplated an invasion of the British mainland.
 That plan collapsed after the annihilation of the Franco-Spanish fleet at Trafalgar, coinciding with an Austrian attack over its Bavarian allies.